petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Description ==

-The AVH First Defense Against Spam plugin gives you the ability to block spammers before any content is served.
+The AVH First Defense Against Spam plugin gives you the ability to block spammers before any content is served by identifying them at the Project Honey Pot, a local blacklist or the local IP cache.
-Spammers are identified by checking if the visitors IP exists in a database served by stopforumspam.com, the Project Honey Pot or a local blacklist.
+Visitors trying to post a comment are checked at stopforumspam.com.
+Stop Forum Spam is not used to check before content is served due to the amount of requests, which overloads their infrastructure.

 = Features =